 |The Caves||(242) 302-2000||2.0 mi.
 West of Central Cable Beach|

-If you're intrigued by the beer-making process, another destination you should think about visiting is Commonwealth Brewery.
+If you want to observe the beer-making process, another destination you might enjoy visiting is Commonwealth Brewery.
 Established in 1986, Commonwealth Brewery Limited is the oldest and most successful brewery in the Bahamas.

-The table below offers a few details concerning other kinds of attractions of interest to visitors.
+The table directly below offers more information on the other kinds of attractions of interest to travelers.

 |Commonwealth Brewery||Brewery||1.5 mi.
 South-Southeast of Central Clifton Bay|